-Button name Button ima ge Description Start/Stop The appearance and function of this button dynamically changes.
-Note A process indicator appears in the NIBP frame until the NIBP parameter has initialized.

-Description Button name Button image Touch to start a manual measurement or a cycle of automatic measurements.
+Button name Button image Description Start/Stop The appearance and function of this button dynamically changes.
+TE A process indicator appears in the NIBP ne until the NIBP parameter has initialized.
+START Touch to start a manual measurement or a cycle of automatic measurements.
 Touch to stop a measurement that is in progress.
-In the Office profile, Touch to stop a manual NIBP measurement.
+STOP In the Office profile, Touch to stop a manual NIBP measurement.
 Touch to stop the current measurement and stop an NIBP averaging program.

-Interval - Continuous Monitoring, Intervals Monitoring, and Spot Check profiles This button shows the status of automatic measurements.
-Touch the button to display the Intervals tab, where you can configure automatic measurements.
+Interval - Continuous Monitoring, Intervals Monitoring, and Spot Check profiles

+This button shows the status of automatic measurements.

+Button name Button image Description Touch the button to display the Intervals tab, where you can cor automatic measurements.
 Automatic measurements are off.
-Automatic measurements are on.
+0:14:39 Automatic measurements are on.
 Interval - Office profile Touch the button to display the Intervals tab, where you can start an NIBP averaging program.
-Touch to access the Intervals tab, where you can stop the NIBP averaging program.
+0:14:39 Touch to access the Intervals tab, where you can stop the NIBP averaging program.
 Counts down to the next measurement in an NIBP averaging program.
-Alarm Limit control This button displays alarm status.
-It also displays alarm limits in some device configurations.
-Touch the button to display the Alarms tab.
+Alarm Limit control This button displays a device configuration alarm status.
+It also displays alarm limits in some s.
+SYS 220 75 (75) (75) (75) (75) (75) (75) (75) ( Touch the button to display the Alarms tab.